Improving Reverse k Nearest Neighbors Queries

 When the number of generator points is large enough, the average number of Voronoi edges per Voronoi cell of a Voronoi diagram in $\mathbb{R}^d$ is a constant value depending only on $d$.
 When $d$ = 2, every Voronoi edge is shared by two Voronoi Cells.
 Hence the average number of Voronoi edges per Voronoi cell does not exceed 6, i.e., $2 \cdot n_e/n \leq 2(3n-6)/n= 6-12/n \leq 6$. \end{proof}

-For set of points, a dual graph of its Voronoi Diagram is the Delaunay graph (graph of Delaunay triangulation ) \cite{Delaunay1934Sur} of it. \begin{Definition} \textbf{Delaunay triangulation \& Delaunay graph:} For a set $P$ of discrete points in a plane, the Delaunay triangulation $DT(P)$ is that no point in $P$ is inside the circumcircle of any triangle of $DT(P)$.
-The graph of $DT(P)$ is called the Delaunay graph of $P$ and denoted as $DG(P)$. \end{Definition}
+For set of points $P$, a dual graph of its Voronoi Diagram is the Delaunay graph (denoted as $DG(P)$) \cite{Delaunay1934Sur} of it.
+For $P$, its nearest neighbor graph is a subgraph of its Delaunay graph.

-Note that a graph of Delaunay graph must be a connected graph, i.e., two vertices in the graph are connected.
-For a set of points, its nearest neighbor graph is a subgraph of its Delaunay graph.

 \begin{Definition} \textbf{Delaunay graph distance:} Given the Delaunay graph $DG(P)$, the Delaunay graph distance between two vertices $p$ and $p'$ of $DG(P)$ is the minimum number of edges connecting $p$ and $p'$ in $DG(P)$.
 It is denoted as $dist_{DG}(p,p')$. \end{Definition} \begin{Lemma} Given the query point $q$, if a point $p$ belongs to R$k$NN($q$), then we have $dist_{DG}(p, q) \leq k$ in Delaunay graph $DG(p)$. \end{Lemma} \begin{proof} See \cite{VoR}. \end{proof}